huggingface/blog/vit-align.md

 ## How to use the COYO dataset
 We can conveniently download the `COYO` dataset with a single line of code using the 🤗 Datasets library.
-To preview the `COYO` dataset and learn more about the data curation process and the meta attributes included, head over to the dataset page on the [hub](https://huggingface.co/datasets/kakaobrain/coyo-700m).
+To preview the `COYO` dataset and learn more about the data curation process and the meta attributes included, head over to the dataset page on the [hub](https://huggingface.co/datasets/kakaobrain/coyo-700m) or the original Git [repository](https://github.com/kakaobrain/coyo-dataset).
 To get started, let's install the 🤗 Datasets library: `pip install datasets` and download it.

 ```shell
 >>> from datasets import load_dataset